markuplint/markuplint/website/docs/guides/faq.md

 ## Can I use it with React?

-Of course, it can be used with React (JSX) and Vue, Svelte, Astro, Pug, PHP, etc. To use these, you need to use the official plug-ins provided by Markuplint.
+Of course, it can be used with React (JSX) and Vue, Svelte, Astro, Alpine.js, HTMX, Pug, PHP, etc. To use these, you need to use the official plug-ins provided by Markuplint.
 For more information, please refer to [Using to besides HTML](/docs/guides/besides-html).

 ## Does it seem that Angular is not supported?